Skip to main content

 (R + OR)

-But at once we see that that can’t be quite right, because it fails Test #1: when R and OR are equal, it is just zero.
+But at once we see that that can’t be right, because it fails Test #1: when R and OR are equal, it is just zero.
 But then we realize that this must instead represent the difference between .500 and what the calculated win percentage is—so we just add in that .500 and get:

 (R - OR)